MurderFromMars/xero-toolkit-open/README.md

 ### Smart Package Installation
 - **Falcond Gaming Utility** - Intelligently checks if packages are available in your configured repos before falling back to AUR
-- Automatically uses pacman for repo packages, AUR helper only when needed
+- Automatically uses pacman for repo packages, AUR helper only when needed **Also added the new falcond-gui app to this**

 ### Rebranding
 - **Updated About Dialog** - Reflects the fork's origin and enhancements